Amir4g/CLVOS23/README.md

 [car, dog, parkour, skating, skiing, skiing-long] as you can see in the provided video links in youtube are under CC license in YouTube.

-[rat, dressage,blueboy] are under Long Videos dataset license.
+[rat, dressage, blueboy] are under Long Videos dataset license.